 COSH believes that fair wages and responsible working conditions are extremely important.
 Unfortunately, this is often not the case in the fashion industry.
 But luckily, there are also many brands that are doing well and choose for a fair production.
-In celebration of World Fair Trade Day, we would like to inspire you with sustainable fashion brands that produce their garments according to fair trade principles.
+In celebration of Week of the Fair Trade, we would like to inspire you with sustainable fashion brands that produce their garments according to fair trade principles.

 But first...
 Fairtrade is a commonly used term, but do you exactly know what it means?
 The term can have two different meanings:

 * Fair trade means fairly traded, which means that no one is exploited physically, mentally nor economically throughout the production chain.